Great Plains First Nations trading networks: Southern Great Plains

 The Southwestern trading networks were not damaged by the Spanish takeover of New Mexico in 1582.
 Spanish road building improved transportation and the major trading centers of the Zuñi Pueblo and the Pecos Pueblo came under protection of the Spanish crown.
 The Spanish demand for fur was partially met on the southern plains, in exchange for European goods that spread over large areas, yet without any major changes in the indigenous cultures.
-The Spanish accepted the coexistence of cooperating but separate European and Indian lifestyles.
+The Spanish accepted the coexistence of cooperating but separate European and First Nation lifestyles.

 After the Pueblo Revolt, the Southwestern trading networks grew in importance for the Spanish due to the Comanche trade.
 In the 1720s exchange with the Comanche formed an essential part of the New Mexico economy.
 In the mid-1700s, the French began to supply the Comanche with muskets, allowing them to force the Apache from the plains toward the Pueblo and Spanish settlements.
 The Spanish changed their firearms policy and began to sell guns and ammunition to the Comanche, in order to acquire their friendship and making them dependent on a technology they could not reproduce.
 De Anza's treaty with the Comanche in 1786 brought peace to New Mexico.
 The Comanche continued, however, to raid Texas and Coahuila, bringing their spoils north and into the Southwestern trading system.
 The Comanche visited the Southwestern trading centers, but also relied on the Comancheros to act as intermediaries with the Spanish and the Pueblos.
 The peace also favoured the Ciboleros, New Mexico bison hunters that brought robes and meat into the trading system.